My Journey to healing

 My kids saw me as a healthy person for the first time, both emotionally and physically.
 I changed over 250 memories and limiting beliefs and can honestly say my life is very different now.
 I crave personal growth and understand how important my relationship with myself is so I can show up better for others.

 In 2022, I was listening to a Mark Groves podcast where he interviewed Jayson Gaddis, founder of The Relationship School.
 I knew that was my calling.
-I wanted to be a coach, helping others find and be true to themselves, and teaching them to be good communicators and listeners.
+I wanted to be a coach, helping others be true to themselves, and teaching them to be good communicators and listeners.
 I took the jump and graduated in May of 2024 as a certified Relationship Coach.